ci-sumi/mindful-story-telling-club/README.md

   4. I want to engage in discussions and socialize with other members through the club's online forum or community platform so that I can connect with like-minded individuals and foster relationships.
   5. The Home page has General information about the club.
   6. The mindful page has upcoming event list which user can keep track of it.
-  7.The navigation bar is a common feature across all pages of the Mindful Storytelling Club website, providing easy access to each section of the site.
+  7. The navigation bar is a common feature across all pages of the Mindful Storytelling Club website, providing easy access to each section of the site.

   #### As a visitor Goals
   1. I want to learn about the club's mission, values, and featured storytellers so that I can understand what the club offers and decide if it aligns with my interests.